-These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2023.
+These duties are further reinforced within Keeping Children Safe in Education - Statutory Guidance for schools and colleges: Revised guidance September 2021.
 This guidance must be adhered to in full by all schools and colleges.
-KCSIE now also applies to providers of post 16 education as set out in the Education and Training (Welfare of Children) Act 2021.

 This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
 We endeavor to provide a safe and welcoming environment where children and young people are respected and feel valued.
 It provides evidence of how this will be implemented within our school and within multi-agency working arrangements.